nicsuzor/wikijuris/ausip/intro-ip.markdown

 - _Trade in Services Agreement_ (_TISA_)

 One controversial aspect of trade agreements is the use of investor-state dispute settlement (ISDS) clauses.
 In the case of many treaties, if there is a dispute between the parties, _TRIPS_ can be used to enforce the standards of trade.
 However, in instances where an ISDS is included in contracts, individual investors can bring arbitration proceeding against a nation.
-This process can be very costly and may involve significant delay.
+This process can be very costly and may take a long time to resolve.